SotaYoshida/IMSRGNet/README.md

 ## Note on carrying out IMSRG from files

-In `NuclearToolkit.jl` v $\geq$ 0.3.2, one can evaluate any evolved operators with a specific Magnus operator from files.The main API is `hf_main` function in `src/hartreefock.jl` and it takes an optional argument `restart_from_files`.
+In `NuclearToolkit.jl` v $\geq$ 0.3.2, one can evaluate any IMSRG evolved operators with a specific Magnus operator from files.
+The main API is `hf_main` function in `src/hartreefock.jl` and it takes an optional argument `restart_from_files`.
 See the sample script `sample_script_NuclearToolkit.jl` in this repository for more details.